 TORONTO – It is that time in the off-season where the barrage of Free Agent signings have cooled down, and where prospects who were recently drafted in late June, but as well as prospects in general can set an impression on their pro clubs.
-For the Toronto Maple Leafs, it is their week where they are hosting their annual Development Camp at the Mastercard Centre.
+For the Toronto Maple Leafs, it is their week where they are hosting their annual Development Camp at the Mastercard Centre in Etobicoke Ontario.

-This is where the personnel can catch a glimpse of their futures, with players such as Jeremy Bracco, Adam Brooks, Joesph Woll and as well as recent first round pick Timothy Liljegren.
-On the other hand, the Development Camp is also an opportunity where teams can bring players who did not get selected, or players who are not owned by other teams.
+This is where the personnel can catch a glimpse of club’s future, with players such as Jeremy Bracco, Adam Brooks, Joesph Woll and as well as recent first-round pick Timothy Liljegren.
+On the other hand, the Development Camp is also an opportunity where teams can bring players who did not get selected in the draft, or players who are not owned by other teams.

 With that being said, enter Jacob Tortora.